Dr Federica Prina

 Biography

 I joined Central and East European Studies in 2014.
-During 2014-2017 I worked with two co-researchers on a three-year project on national cultural autonomy and minority rights in Central and Eastern Europe, funded by the ESRC.
-I have been responsible for research and publications on the the Russian Federation - one of the project's four case studies.
-Since January 2018 I am a Lecturer in Post-Soviet Russia.
+During 2014-2017 I worked with two co-researchers on a project on national cultural autonomy and minority rights in Central and Eastern Europe, funded by the ESRC.
+I was responsible for research and publications on the Russian Federation - one of the project's four case studies.
+Since 2018 I have been a Lecturer and then Senior Lecturer in Security Studies at CEES.

 I have also worked in human rights as a practitioner: before my PhD I was employed by the London-based NGO Article 19, as project manager and researcher on freedom of expression and the media in Eastern Europe and Central Asia (1997-2008).
 In 2009-11 I was involved in the joint Council of Europe/EU programme ‘Minorities in Russia: Developing Culture, Language, Media and Civil Society’.
-I have undertaken research and campaigning for Amnesty International, Minority Rights Group International, and Global Partners and Associates.
+I have carried out consultancy for the Council of Europe, Minority Rights Group International and the European Centre for Minority Issues.

 Research interests